DuraMAT/pvpro/README.md

 By generating a PV dataset with known module degradation, the performance of the algorithm in extracting single diode model parameters can be tested.

 First, generate sythetic data using [synth01_generate_synthetic_data.py](examples/synth01_generate_synthetic_data.py).
 Next, run the time series parameter extraction in [synth02_simulfit.py](examples/synth02_simulfit.py).

+## Example analysis of real data.

+A jupyter notebook showing analysis of the NIST ground dataset is provided in [NIST16_analyze.ipynb](examples/NIST16_analyze.ipynb)